Skip to content

 How To Cook Salmon In A Skillet?

-• Quick method—ready in 8 to 12 minutes
+• Quick cooking time, usually under 12 minutes

-• Easy to add flavours like garlic, herbs, or butter
+• Easy to build flavour with butter, herbs, or citrus

 • Salmon fillets (skin-on recommended)